“Absolutely at the cutting edge; solid reliable and innovative”

 Shaman is a highly regarded and sought after Costs Mediator for all Costs disputes.
 As a Barrister, he has extensive experience of Costs mediations, commercial litigation mediation and international arbitration, and civil liability claims resolved through ADR including JSMs and RTMs.
 He has further undertaken specialist Mediator training for Provisional Assessments and separately to sit as an Adjudicator and Arbitrator on the 39 EC ADR panel for the resolution of civil liability claims.
 He carries the experience of more than 20 years at the Bar and sitting as a Deputy District Judge.

-Shaman is ranked in Chambers & Partners for costs where he is described as: “A fighter for the client who has got an encyclopaedic knowledge when it comes to costs.
+Shaman is ranked in Chambers & Partners for Costs where he is described as having a “broad range of knowledge, and is adept at dealing with all manner of knotty problems thrown up during costs hearings”; “absolutely at the cutting edge”; “Solid, reliable and innovative, he offers good-quality advice in a timely fashion” (2021) “A fighter for the client who has got an encyclopaedic knowledge when it comes to costs.
 He is able to act for individual clients as well as commercial ones, and can explain things well to them.
 He knows this area of law inside out and presents his cases with sophistication.”
-(2019) “Has the right mindset to be able to compromise with the other side on commercial terms; if not able to settle, he is, however, a robust advocate who stands up for the cause.”
+(2020/2019) “Has the right mindset to be able to compromise with the other side on commercial terms; if not able to settle, he is, however, a robust advocate who stands up for the cause.”
 “He is concise and easily understandable.”
 (2018) “Absolutely brilliant with the client”.
 (2017) “His attention to detail and ability to cut to the chase is pretty invaluable.
 He’s able to come out with facts on the case rather than just knowledge of the law, which really helps to hammer home the issues to the judge.”
 “He’s an eﬃcient junior with a good eye for ﬁgures.”
 (2016)

-He is ranked in Legal 500 as a leading Junior and is described as being “clear, to the point and his advice is always solution focussed” (2019), “recommended for costs budgeting” (2018), noted for being “up and coming” (2017), “enthusiastic, clear in his advice and his advocacy is excellent” (2016), “tough and always ﬁghts hard for his clients” (2015), a “pragmatic and forceful advocate” (2014) and for his “ability to manage clients’ expectations from the very earliest stage, and for his conﬁdence in court” (2013).
+He is ranked in Legal 500 as a leading Junior in Costs and is described as being “one of the most commercially savvy barristers one can find and a very formidable advocate” (2021), “clear, to the point and his advice is always solution focussed” (2020/2019), “recommended for costs budgeting” (2018), noted for being “up and coming” (2017), “enthusiastic, clear in his advice and his advocacy is excellent” (2016), “tough and always ﬁghts hard for his clients” (2015), a “pragmatic and forceful advocate” (2014) and for his “ability to manage clients’ expectations from the very earliest stage, and for his conﬁdence in court” (2013).